-We built CI/CD Watch to fix that.
-It is a single dashboard that connects to GitHub Actions, GitLab CI, Bitbucket Pipelines, CircleCI, Azure DevOps, and Jenkins — and gives you real-time monitoring, DORA metrics, cost tracking, stability analysis, and test insights across all of them.
+We built CI/CD Watch, a CI/CD observability platform that monitors pipelines across GitHub Actions, GitLab CI, Bitbucket Pipelines, CircleCI, Azure DevOps, and Jenkins.
+One dashboard, real-time monitoring, and (on Team plan and above) DORA metrics, cost tracking, stability analysis, PR health, alerts, and Slack notifications.

 The problem we are solving